Shuttle-Delivery/react-native-button-multiselect/README.md

 ## Try it out

-The example app is using Expo, if you want to try it, you can clone this repo, navigate to the `example` folder, and install all dependencies
+To experiment with an example app using Expo:

+1. Clone this repository.
+2. Navigate to the example folder.
+3. Install dependencies:

 ```sh
 cd example